 Take a glimpse into West Africa’s past on board a safari truck for a local game drive which run morning and evening.
 Expert guides will help you to explore the bush and its inhabitants, including rhino, giraffes, buffalo, zebras, warthogs, monkeys, antelope including the endangered Lord Derby Eland and more, all roaming free.
 This experience allows you to get close to these incredible animals which have been reintroduced to their natural habitat, so be sure to remember your camera!

 The real treat with Fathala, luxury safari tents aside, is that it’s big enough not to feel overly managed.
-Set within 2,000 hectares of a 6,000 hectare national reserve in the Sine Saloum South region of Senegal – the animals roam free, minding their own business – and yet it is set up in such a way that the wildlife always feels close enough to lend a sense of being immersed in Africa.
+Set within 5,000 acres of a 15,000 acre national reserve in the Sine Saloum South region of Senegal – the animals roam free, minding their own business – and yet it is set up in such a way that the wildlife always feels close enough to lend a sense of being immersed in Africa.

 How to get to Fathala

-This property is easily reached from The Gambia and the transfer from Banjul is approximately four hours, often less depending on border crossing times, including a river crossing of 40 minutes.
-You can combine Fathala with any of our Gambia or Sine Saloum Delta hotels; if only staying at Fathala or combination of Senegal properties, you'll need to spend your first night in The Gambia.
-Due to the slightly erratic nature of the ferry timetable it may be worth considerng not returning to Gambia on your return flight day for peace of mind.
+This property is easily reached from The Gambia and the transfer from Banjul is approximately four hours, often less depending on border crossing times, including a river crossing of approximately 40 minutes.
+You can combine Fathala with any of our Gambia or Sine Saloum Delta hotels; if only staying at Fathala or combining with other Senegal properties you'll need to spend your first night in The Gambia.
+Due to the slightly erratic nature of the ferry timetable it may be worth considering not returning to The Gambia on your return flight day for peace of mind.

 It is also featured in our 7-night Wildlife of The Gambia and Senegal tour, along with Mandina Lodges and the Chimp Rehabilitation Project Camp in the River Gambia National Park.